SkylineCommunications/dataminer-docs/connector-help/connector_help/Funea NEC-E.md

 The following pages are available:

-- **Status**:Displays whether or not there are alarms, warnings or notifications.
+- **Status**: Displays whether or not there are alarms, warnings or notifications.
 Some of these are not available through SNMP, so there might be some differences with the statuses visible in the web interface.
-- **Parameters**:Visualizes the **Input Power, Output Power** or the **Gain,** the supply voltages and the **Device Temperature.**
+- **Parameters**: Visualizes the **Input Power, Output Power** or the **Gain,** the supply voltages and the **Device Temperature.**
 - **Laser(s)**: Displays the major laser parameters (e.g. **Pump Power, Current, Temperature,** ...).
 - **Settings**: Allows the user to toggle the **Optical Power** (the laser(s)) on or off.
 The **Regulation Mode** can be used to switch the device mode to *Gain* or *Output Power.*
 - **Limits 1**: Allows the configuration of the alarming of all parameters from the **Parameters** page.
 - **Limits 2**: Allows the configuration of alarming limits of the supply voltages.
 - **Event Mask**: Handles the (de-)activation of alarms, warnings and notifications for both analog and discrete values.
 Changing these values might take some time, because some rather large table transformations are involved.
   Note that not all alarm activation parameters are supported, as it is not possible to program these parameters so that writable and non-writable parameters are separated.
 - **Properties**: The **General Information** contains the device's **Hardware Model, Alias Name** and **Software Release.** It's possible that no **Alias Name** is available.
 There's a button to **Reset** the module, a toggle button to make the LED of the device blink for 10 seconds and a button to start a **SBS Evaluation.**